Having a Great Idea and Potential Product are Not Enough

 Deciphering the Regulations

-If you're uncertain about asset classifications, your MP&S advisor can help you find your way through the regs in order to help you maximize current year deductions.
+If you're uncertain about asset classifications, your Marks Paneth advisor can help you find your way through the regs in order to help you maximize current year deductions.
 He or she can review your capitalization decisions to determine whether any of the capitalized expenditures can be reclassified as deductible maintenance expenses.

 Treatment of property acquisition costs